-For the calendar year 2021, in view of the severe impact of the COVID-19 pandemic on our industry, our Compensation Committee determined that the executive officers would not receive an increase in base salary.
 For the calendar year 2022, our Compensation Committee determined to increase the base salaries of Messrs.
-Furbay, Healy and Tennis by 3%, which is consistent with the increase in base salaries for other employees of the Company.
+Furbay, Healy and Tennis by 3%, which was consistent with the increase in base salaries for other employees of the Company.
 The base salary for Mr. Donnelly was increased by approximately 6% in order to bring his salary closer to the median of the competitive set.
 Our Compensation Committee also increased the base salary for Mr. Brugger to \$800,000 to bring it closer to the median.
 Mr. Brugger's base salary had not been increased since 2018.
+For the calendar year 2023, our Compensation Committee determined to increase the base salaries for each of our named executive officers by 4%.